rainshowerr/rainshowerr/README.md

 ### 🤗 Hi there, I'm Yoohoo

-🎓 I am majoring in Econ and CSE at Sogang univ.
+🎓 I am majoring in Economics and CSE at Sogang univ.

 🌱 42 Seoul cadet (2022/7/4 ~ 2023/5/18)